 Aquaponics systems come with many benefits – very low water consumption as compared to traditional agricultural means, low energy usage, little to no chemical usage, and low susceptibility to pests and diseases.

-Fish play a key role in an aquaponic system as they provide the by product which converts into a consumable plant food.
+Fish play a key role in an aquaponic system as they provide the by-product which converts into consumable plant food.

 But each species of fish has its own environmental requirements for successful habitation.
 This article will break down the differences between 9 of the best types of fish for your system.